-Stampede - NHS, The Patriot - SHS, Prowler - WHS10 Credits (20 at West HS)Description:Make history!
+Stampede - NHS, The Patriot - SHS, Prowler - WHS Description: Make history!
 In this course, students will expand the skills of photography, layout and design, interviewing, and journalistic writing to capture the memories and tell the stories of the school year in a published yearbook.
 Attendance at school events outside of the regular school day is required.
 Student work can be submitted for local, state, and national contests, including the NSAA sponsored State Journalism Competition.
 The course may be repeated for elective credit.